Wiesmann Logo

 Wiesmann: Brand overview

-Wiesmann is a small German company that was temporarily closed in 2013 and, after a short hiatus, decided to return to the automotive market.
+Wiesmann is a small German company that was temporarily closed in 2013 and, after a brief hiatus, returned to the automotive market.
 It appeared in 1988 and occupied the niche of handcrafted convertibles.
 The Wiesmann brothers founded it – Friedhelm and Martin.
 One received an engineering degree, and the second was a born businessman, so he knew how to turn his brother’s profession into a profitable business.
-By joining forces, they opened their factory and began the production of roadsters.
+By joining forces, they opened their factory and began producing roadsters.
 The debut model went on sale in 1993.

 Meaning and History